 - Find any gaps between the purlins and the sheathing.
 Then, place the fiberglass batts into the gaps.

-- When the insulation will be less effective when packed tightly, so you need to consider placing the fiber batts loosely into the spaces.
+- The insulation will be less effective when packed tightly, so you need to consider placing the fiber batts loosely into the spaces.

 - Now, you can cover the wider span of the sheathing using rigid foam insulation.
 You’ll need to cut the panel into the right size required and make the panel attached to the place using adhesive or staples.